Facing Backlash, Chinese Scientist Defends Gene-Editing Research On Babies

 "If this ... process is ultimately determined to be safe, why wouldn't we want to do this?" she said.

-But no one had ever attempt to implant edited embryos into a woman's womb to allow them to develop into babies, and other scientists still maintain that it is far too early to be attempting that.
+But no one had ever attempt to implant edited embryos into a woman's womb to allow them to develop into babies, and other scientists still maintain that it is far too early to be trying that.